Aleksandar15/GIT-reminds-commands/README.md

   - If *file.js* was removed from *working directory* then I'm required to run *git add* to stage those changes & they will show up in *git status* as *changes to be commited* (or *green 'D'* if used with *-s* flag).
 - `ls` lists files.
 Without flags it lists all files in the current directory except for hidden files.
   - `-a` flag shows hidden files (usually files starting with a dot (.))
+- `git remote` command is used to specify what remote endpoints the syncing commands will operate on. *git remote* is used to *view, add, or remove* remotes associated with the *local repository*.
+  - When I clone a repository from a remote server, Git automatically creates a remote called "*origin*", which *points* to the *original (remote) repository*
+  - For ex.: to *add* a new *remote repository* named "upstream" with the URL https://github.com/upstream/repo.git, I can use the following command:`git remote add upstream https://github.com/upstream/repo.git` -> then, I can *fetch* the latest changes from the "*upstream*" *repository* using the following command: `git fetch upstream` this will *download* the *changes* from the "*upstream*" *repository* into my *local repository*.
+  - Other common uses of the *git remote* command:
+    - `git remote`: List all the remote repositories associated with the local repository.
+    - `git remote -v`: List all the remote repositories associated with the local repository along with their URLs.
+    - `git remote add <name> <url>`: Add a new remote repository to the local repository with the specified name and URL.
+    - `git remote remove <name>`: Remove a remote repository from the local repository with the specified name.
+    - `git remote rename <old-name> <new-name>`: Rename a remote repository from the old name to the new name.

 ---
 *Below are the Git commands that I haven't yet needed to apply them in my projects*:
 - `git cherry-pick` git cherry-pick command followed by the *commit hash* of the commit I want to apply it to; useful when I'd want to apply a bug fix (*hotfix* is the term) or a new feature from one branch to another *without* merging the entire branch.